 5. Survival (“I don’t want to fail.”)Those who are survival-motivated are usually lower-performing salespeople.
 Often, they are content as long as their paycheck is meeting their basic needs like food, shelter, transportation, and a few luxuries.
 They may not feel much need to impress others or “show off” their persuasion and closing skills.

 The diversity of awards available in the Incentive Solutions online catalog means that everyone on the sales team can enjoy them.
 Many items like books and movie tickets have a low point cost, so low-performing salespeople can still experience the personal satisfaction of non-cash rewards.
-They can also set higher goals for themselves by adding bigger and better rewards to their online catalog Program administrators also have the ability to set multiple kinds of goals with the Performance Tracking module, assigning different promotions for salespeople with different performance levels and motivations.
+They can also set higher goals for themselves by adding bigger and better rewards to their online rewards catalog.
+Program administrators also have the ability to set multiple kinds of goals with the Performance Tracking module, assigning different promotions for salespeople with different performance levels and motivations.

 Ego-driven salespeople are often outgoing, gregarious types who love interaction.
 When looking a little deeper at the ego, however, you can distinguish many different personal motivations underneath.
 Companies like Incentive Solutions have years of experience working with sales managers and sales teams; they understand that incentive rewards should resonate with a variety of emotional drives.
 With inclusive incentive program features, sales managers can motivate multiple personality types.